xenetis/docker-compose-examples/README.md

 ### 🌐 Networking
 - [Nordvpn](nordvpn) - Official NordVPN client in a docker container; it makes routing traffic through the NordVPN network easy and secure with an integrated iptables kill switch.
 - [Network tools container through Nordvpn](nordvpn-network-tools) - A multitool for container/network testing and troubleshooting.
 The main docker image is based on Alpine Linux.
-It runs through a NORDVPN container
+It runs through a NORDVPN container.
-- [Torproxy](torproxy) - Tor and Privoxy (web proxy configured to route through tor) docker container
+- [Torproxy](torproxy) - Tor and Privoxy (web proxy configured to route through tor) docker container.

 ---